The 4-dimensional disc embedding theorem and dual spheres: Constructing capped gropes and towers with dual spheres

-\begin{proof} By Lemma~\ref{lem:surgery-indep-caps}, and as explained in \cite[Section~2.3]{FQ}, the homotopy class of a 2-sphere obtained by contracting a torus along caps is independent of the choice of caps, provided the boundaries of the different choices of caps coincide.
+\begin{proof} By \cref{lem:surgery-indep-caps}, and as explained in \cite{FQ}*{Section~2.3}, the homotopy class of a 2-sphere obtained by contracting a torus along caps is independent of the choice of caps, provided the boundaries of the different choices of caps coincide.
 Therefore in $N$ we may replace the caps constructed from $E_i$ and $E_j$ by the meridional caps.
 The sphere $S'$ resulting from contraction along the meridional caps is contained in a $D^4$ neighbourhood in $N$ of the intersection point giving rise to the Clifford torus.
-So $S'$ is null homotopic in $N$.
-It follows that $\iota \circ S$ is null homotopic as desired. \end{proof}
+So $S'$ is null-homotopic in $N$.
+It follows that $\iota \circ S$ is null-homotopic. \end{proof}